Section 1 – General Information

 - Cork ETB Assessment Handbook for Learners – Course Level 4-6

-The following six videos have been prepared to provide learners with an introduction to key points in the assessment process in Cork ETB.
+The following suite of videos have been prepared to provide learners with an introduction to key points in the assessment process in Cork ETB.
 Consultation with the Learner Voice’s group was carried out to help ensure that these videos would meet the needs of our learners.

 There are a variety of funds available for learners who need extra supports because they have either a disability, a learning difficulty, a chronic medical condition and or an established mental health condition.
 Some examples of these are listed below.

 There are staff in each of our centres who look after learners who need extra supports, so if you are someone who might need extra supports then please talk with the people in your centre dedicated to supporting inclusion, as soon as you can after registering for your course.

 If you have not yet registered and would like to find out more about the types of supports available in the different centres, then please email firstname.lastname@example.org or phone (086) 033 0925 for information.

 - Neurological conditions e.g., Epilepsy or acquired brain injury

 - Clinical depression